transparency-dev/witness-network/site/content/_index.md

 repetitive: log operators need to track down witnesses and exchange details, and witness operators need to continuously decide on which new logs to cosign.

-*Witness Configuration* removes this friction through a shared, community vetted, and automated configuration process.
+*Witness Network* removes this friction through a shared, community vetted, and automated configuration process.
 Join our growing community with a single request to avoid configuration overhead proportional to `logs × witnesses`.